Types of Sentences

 2. Subordinate Clause

-A clause that does not have any independent meaning and cannot be used independently is called a subordinate clause.
+A subordinate clause is a clause with no independent meaning and cannot be used independently.
 A subordinate clause depends on other clauses to complete its purpose.
 For example:

 - Though he is poor, he is honest.